avera1988/NMBU-Bio-326/Doc/MAGs_Functional_Annotation.md

 is there any special metabolic pathway would you like to look at?

-Now is time for the funny part that is parsing the information and to interpret the biological meaning ...
+Now is time for the funny part that is parsing the information and to interpret the biological meaning encoding in these MAGs ...

-### Enjoy DRAM and your annotated MAGs
+### Enjoy DRAM and have fun looking through your annotated MAGs